alicevision/meshroom-manual/source/node-reference/nodes/SketchfabUpload.rst

 Sketchfab is a popular website to share and view 3D files, this provides a node to allow direct upload to Sketchfab from Meshroom.
-API key is provided by the user in the node settings.
+The API key is provided by the user in the node settings.

 MR version: 2020.x